 Let’s go over some potential ways to distribute your schedule:

 - Email: This may work well for businesses with tech-savvy employees.
-With digital natives already present and entering the workforce en masse, the vast majority of your employees likely have an email account and can get their schedule that way.
 But how will you send it out?
-Is it a mass email that goes out to all employees or do you want to send personalized emails so that employees aren’t inundated with replies that don’t relate to them?
-You can even automate emails to go out when you’ve finalized your schedule, if you’re using scheduling software.
-There are many options, but always strive to keep employee communication simple.
+Is it an email that goes out to all employees or do you want to send personalized emails so that employees aren’t inundated with replies that don’t relate to them?

 - App: There’s an app for just about everything these days, but they are also great places to centralize information.
-Going through the 25 RSVPs you got for your housewarming party via email is much more of a pain than just scrolling down the list of people who said they would attend on a Facebook event page.
 An app is perfect for businesses that want to save time and stay organized.

 Employees just need to know when they’re working, so find what works for the majority of your staff and stick with that.

 But not all schedules are flexible.
-Maybe one employee will go over their hours if you approve a shift switch.
+Maybe one employee will go over their hours if you let them pick up open shifts.
 Or maybe an employee has requested to change with the wrong “Sarah” and the schedule will be off if you approve it accidentally.
-Mistakes are easy to make because we’re all human.
-But if you have systems in place to alert you when a shift swap won’t work, then you will be much less likely to make an uninformed switch.
-If you choose to schedule with an app, employees can independently find another employee to switch with and all it will require from the manager is final approval.
+If you have systems in place to alert you when a shift swap won’t work, then you will be much less likely to make an uninformed switch.